 Members include established entrepreneurs, corporate executives and small business start-ups from a wide range of business sectors.

-Formed in Durban in 1995, KZNWIB is the longest-standing businesswomen’s organization in KZN.
+Formed in Durban in 1995, KZNWIB is one of the longest-standing businesswomen’s organisations in KZN.

-We’re a voluntary association, managed by a committee of volunteers and a part-time administrator.
+We’re a non-profit voluntary organisation, managed by a committee of volunteers and a part-time administrator.

 What’s in it for you?